“Absorb what is useful, reject what is useless, add what is specifically your own.“ – Bruce Lee

 To-Dos: Tickler Lists for Actions

-The big idea here is that part of keeping your inbox empty is that you extract your action items.
+The big idea here is that part of keeping your email inbox empty is that you extract your action items from your emails.

 Don’t hide or spread a bunch of action items across a bunch of emails.